-Freight Train Boogie
+Doc Watson: Freight Train Boogie

-A good place to start is that song at the top by Tony Rice, "Greenlight on the Southern."
+A good place to start is that song at the top by Tony Rice, "Greenlight on the Southern" (lyrics at left).
 Almost every line has a nugget of train lore.
-The first reminds us the railroad yards were on the "south end" of town, easily understood as the low-rent district.
+The first reminds us the railroad yards were on the "south end" of town, that is, the low-rent district.

 We see the fireman walking through his pre-trip checklist with a long-necked oilcan.
 We learn about the system of signals, called the semaphore, alerting train crews, in the pre-radio days, of "clear" tracks ahead.

 "Taking up the slack" was analogous to letting out the clutch on an automobile.
-There was just enough slack in the couplings to allow each car to lurch forward independently, with the engineer adjusting the throttle for the added weight without causing the wheels to slip.
+There was just enough slack in the couplings for each car to lurch forward independently, with the engineer adjusting the throttle for the increasing weight without causing the wheels to slip.
 We even get a glimpse of the inner life of the train crew, rolling from the sidetrack onto the dangerous mainline, with the full expectation of coming back soon.

 The chorus is the singer explaining himself.
 His nostalgic lament emphasizes the lyricism of the rest of the song, and the hope it might channel him into the souls of those long-gone train crews.